 To find out whether planning permission is required for the works you propose to undertake please use the links below.

 If the building is included in a conservation area, some alterations can be carried out without the need to obtain planning permission.
 However, if the building is also included in an article 4 direction then other restrictions apply.
 In addition, if the building is also listed then an application for listed building consent is also required.

-For more guidance please refer to the Listed Buildings and Buildings in Conservation Areas Supplementary Planning Document by clicking here
+For more guidance please refer to the listed buildings and buildings in conservation areas SPD.

-Refer to the Listed Buildings and Buildings in Conservation Area SPD before submitting an application.
+Refer to the listed buildings and buildings in conservation areas SPD before submitting an application.

 Please view the national requirements for applications relating to conservation area consents before submitting an application.